How to Apply for Benefits

 Choosing When to Collect Particular Benefits -- Married Couples

-If you are married, you or your spouse, but not both, at least not simultaneously, can potentially collect a spousal benefit based on your partner's work history.
-If you apply for your retirement benefit early (before full retirement age) you will be deemed to be applying of your spousal benefit as well provided your spouse is either collecting his/her retirement benefit or has filed for his/her retirement and suspended its collection.
+If you are married, you or your spouse, but not both, at least not simultaneously, can potentially collect a spousal benefit based on your spouse's work history.
+If you apply for your retirement benefit early (before full retirement age) you will be deemed by law to be applying of your spousal benefit as well provided your spouse is either collecting his or her retirement benefit or has filed for his or her retirement and suspended its collection.

-If you are married and apply for your spousal benefit early and are eligible to receive it because your spouse is either collecting a retirement benefit or has filed for his/her retirement benefit and suspended its collection, you will be deemed to be also applying for your retirement benefit early as well.
+If you are married and apply for your spousal benefit early and are eligible to receive it because your spouse is either collecting a retirement benefit or has filed for his or her retirement benefit and suspended its collection, you will be deemed by law to be also applying for your retirement benefit early as well.
 In this case, both benefits will be subject to separate reduction factors.

-The deeming provisions only apply at the time of initial application.
-Hence, if you apply for an early retirement benefit and want to wait to full retirement to take your spousal benefit, you can do so if, as mentioned above, your spouse is not collecting a retirement benefit at the time you apply for your retirement benefit.
-Furthermore, if your spouse starts collecting his/her retirement benefit before you reach full retirement age, you still won't be deemed to be applying for a spousal benefit.
+The deeming provision only applies at the time of initial application.
+Hence, if you apply for an early retirement benefit and want to wait to full retirement to take your spousal benefit, you can do so if, as mentioned above, your spouse is not collecting a retirement benefit and has not filed and suspended at the time you apply for your retirement benefit.
+Furthermore, if your spouse starts collecting his or her retirement benefit before you reach full retirement age, you still won't be deemed to be applying for a spousal benefit.
 I.e., you are free to wait to retirement age to collect an unreduced spousal benefit.

 Once you reach full retirement age, if you have not yet applied for a spousal benefit and your spouse is at or beyond full retirement age, you can apply for your unreduced spousal benefit and defer collecting your retirement benefit until age 70.
-To collect your spousal benefit, your partner must either be collecting his/her retirement benefit or have filed to collect his/her retirement benefit, but suspended its collection.
-By filing and suspending his/her retirement benefit collection, your partner can defer taking his retirement benefit until age 70 and receive a higher benefit when he/she does begin collecting thanks to the delayed retirement credit.
+To collect your spousal benefit, your partner must either be collecting his or her retirement benefit or have filed to collect his or her retirement benefit, but suspended its collection.
+By filing and suspending his or her retirement benefit collection, your partner can defer taking his retirement benefit until age 70 and receive a higher benefit when he or she does begin collecting thanks to the delayed retirement credit.